Biogs.com

 In 2007, Tara Palmer-Tomkinson won Comic Relief Does Fame Academy, singing These Boots Are Made For Walking.

-Tara Palmer-Tomkinson has also played the piano at the Royal Festival Hall with the National Symphony Orchestra.
+Tara Palmer-Tomkinson also played the piano at the Royal Festival Hall with the National Symphony Orchestra.

 In 2007, Tara Palmer Tompkinson and Celebrity Fit Club contestant Sharon Marshall wrote The Naughty Girl's Guide to Life.